|The University of Adelaide||Home | Faculties & Divisions | Search|

 Previously, I dabbled in algebraic quantum field theory, and was a researcher in quantum information theory at the Centre for Quantum Technologies, National University of Singapore.

-I am organising a conference on mathematical topics at the interface of string theory, condensed matter physics, K-theory, operator algebras, and geometry.
+In September 2016, I organised a conference on mathematical topics at the interface of string theory, condensed matter physics, K-theory, operator algebras, and geometry.
 [Website]

-I am co-organising the Australia-China conference in noncommutative geometry and related areas in December 2017.
+In 2017, I am co-organising a workshop on string geometries and dualities [Website], gauge theory and higher geometry [Website], and the Australia-China conference in noncommutative geometry and related areas.
 [Website]

 publicity at IOPSCIENCE